skmin-lab/unixmd/docs/source/objects/system_bath/molecule.rst

    mol = Molecule(geometry=geometry, nstates=2)

-The keywords to specify the molecule are below.
+The keywords to specify a molecule are below.

 +---------------+------------------------------------------------------+-----------+
 | Keywords      | Work                                                 | Default   |